 To calculate CAC for a single initiative or campaign, the equation can be simplified (CAC = MC / CA).

 To develop a customer acquisition budget (an “allowable CAC”), you’ll want to factor in customer lifetime value (LTV).
 A larger CAC can be justified and may be necessary, for customers who spend more over time.

 An LTV: CAC ratio of 3:1 or better is ideal, but a ratio of 5:1 or higher suggests you might be investing too little in customer acquisition efforts and missing out on growth opportunities.
-To put the LTV: CAC ratio in context, you might also want to track related metrics such as monthly revenue growth, customer churn, and customer growth (number of customers acquired month over month).
+To put the LTV: CAC ratio in context, you might also want to track related metrics.
+Such as monthly revenue growth, customer churn, and customer growth.
+Which is the number of customers acquired month over month.

 Optimizing for CAC doesn’t necessarily require major campaign overhauls.
 Here are some simpler tactics and tweaks that can bring customer acquisition costs down.

 A customer acquisition strategy that draws on in-depth social marketing expertise and world-class creative talent has the best chance of success.
-With these capabilities and strengths, companies can respond nimbly to changing consumer and industry trends while preserving resources and maximizing gains.
+With these capabilities and strengths, companies can respond nimbly to changing consumer and industry trends.
+Also, while preserving resources and maximizing gains.